 A debt consolidation loan makes the most sense for consumers who have a fair amount of debt, but still have decent credit and a reasonable debt-to-income ratio (DTI).
 It’s also more suited to those who have the discipline to stick to a budget and curb over-spending tendencies.

 A debt consolidation loan is best for people who have the discipline to stick to a budget and curb over-spending tendencies.

 Debt settlement could be a better solution if your unsecured debt is larger than $10,000, you don’t have great credit, you’re looking for a low monthly program payment, and you want to truly put the debt behind you—not just move high interest debt over to the lower interest debt of a debt consolidation loan.

 If you’ve decided that a debt consolidation loan is not the right choice for you, consider looking at the debt settlement program offered by Freedom Debt Relief.
 We’ve been offering our program since 2002, and are the largest, most established debt settlement company in America.
-Over half a million American consumers have enrolled in our program, and we have settled over $8 billion in consumer debt.
+Over half a million American consumers have enrolled in our program, and we have settled over 9 billion in consumer debt.
 Just give us a call at 800-230-1553 and one of our Certified Debt Consultants would be happy to walk you through our program and help you see how much it could reduce your debt and how quickly it could help you get out of debt.
-Or, you can fill out this online form now to get an estimate of how much the Freedom Debt Relief program could reduce what you owe.
+Or, you can get a free estimate of how much the Freedom Debt Relief program could reduce what you owe.